Richard Chandler (businessman): Early life

 Born in Matangi, New Zealand, Richard Fred Chandler is one of three sons of businesswoman Marija Chandler and her husband Robert Chandler, a beekeeper.
 Marija and Robert co-founded the luxury department store Chandler House in 1972 in Hamilton, New Zealand.
 Raised in Waikato, Richard Chandler attended Auckland Grammar School in Auckland with his brother Christopher.

 Chandler obtained a bachelor of commerce from the University of Auckland in 1979.
 He wrote his master's thesis at the same institution in 1982, researching board structure and accountability in New Zealand.
-At the University of Auckland he earned a degree in law in 1982.

 Career

 Early years (1980s-2006)

 Chandler began his career at Arthur Andersen in Auckland, New Zealand.
 He started working at KPMG in London in 1982.
 Later that year he returned to New Zealand to become the CEO of Chandler House, the family business.
 After selling the company he moved to Monaco, where in 1986, Richard and his brother Christopher founded Sovereign Asset Management, their own investment firm.
 With US$10 million in starting capital and Richard as CEO, by in the late 1980s the company focused on Hong Kong real estate.

 With Sovereign Asset Management renamed Sovereign Global, in the 1990s the Chandler brothers began investing in companies in Latin America.
 Between 1986 and 2006, Sovereign also invested in companies and governments in Asia, Africa, and Eastern Europe, and in industries including telecommunications, electric utilities, steel, oil and gas, banking and oil refining.
 In 2003, Sovereign invested $168 million in purchasing a 15% stake in SK Group, a large South Korean conglomerate.
 In the several years afterwards, the Chandler brothers were involved in a highly publicized conflict with the SK Corp. board.
 They ultimately sold their stake in 2005 after the board rebuffed their efforts to replace SK chairman and CEO Chey Tae-won, who had been convicted of accounting fraud for illegal stock trades.
 The Chandler brothers profited US$728 million from the investment before selling.

 The Chandler brothers were the wealthiest business people in New Zealand by late 2006.
 That year, Richard's investment style at Sovereign was described as deep value investing, primarily in global emerging markets and especially in distress situations.
 In 2006 he told Institutional Investor that "we do have altruistic motives that some investors who are looking for a path of least resistance find hard to understand, but we don’t want to be defined by our corporate governance battles.
 We are value investors with a sense of responsibility, not activists."